Vestorly/ember-cli-infinite-scroll/README.md

 # Ember Infinite Scroller

 Ember Infinite Scroller is a component that sits at the bottom of a page of content.
-It will make a REST call to get more content when a user scrolls to the bottom.
+It calls `store.find` to get more content and pushes the content into a model when a user scrolls to the bottom.

 ## Installation